CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Heavy-Truck-Highway-Rules.md

 Choose the **Heavy trucks prefer outer lanes on highways** option in [](Policies-and-Restrictions.md) settings.

-## Customise
+## customize

-No further customisation is required; the option applies to all highways.
+No further customization is required; the option applies to all highways.

 However, for best results, use highways that have 3 or more lanes.